 A continuation of keyboarding skills in document formatting, emphasizing speed, and accuracy.
 Emphasis on proofreading, editing and following instructions, and keying documents from various copy.
-Prerequisites: TSI Reading 346 or equivalent developmental course.
-CPT Reading 62/READ 0340 or equivalent and keyboarding skills of 30 words per minute.
+Prerequisites: TSI Reading 346 or equivalent developmental course. and keyboarding skills of 30 words per minute.
 Credit by exam.